DeepX-inc/.github/pull_request_guidelines.md

     - Assign yourself and other direct collaborators.
 - Type:
     - Create the PR as a draft.
-    - Only set it to non-draft when it is ready to be reviewed.
-Avoid spam.
+    - Only set it to non-draft when it is ready to be reviewed to avoid spam.
 - Reviewers:
     - Only assign reviewers when the PR is ready to be reviewed.
 Avoid spam.
 - Labels: